Forecasting Arctic Temperatures With Quantile Machine Learning: Introduction

+The most recent numerical weather prediction methods such as NOAA's \emph{Research and Forecasting Model} can provide output at local scales \citep{ECMWF2023, NOAAGFS2023, NOAAHRRR2023}, but the grid overlaid takes no account of topographical features or political boundaries.
+A grid cell might span a coastal mountain range and the Pacific Ocean, averaging over two very different climates.
+It might also straddle political boundaries — parts of several counties, or portions of two countries — each with different authorities, budgets, and policy instruments.
+A forecast for such a cell is not merely imprecise; it is operationally useless, because no single decision-making authority has jurisdiction over it.

-Estimating forecasting uncertainty is problematic as well \parencite{Fu2025}. \textcite[12]{Gettleman2016} summarize the challenges for climate models, which apply equally to weather forecasting: ``Uncertainty in climate models has several components.
+Estimating forecasting uncertainty also can be problematic as well. \textcite[12]{Gettleman2016} summarize the challenges for climate models that apply equally to weather forecasting: ``Uncertainty in climate models has several components.
 They are related to the model itself, to the initial conditions of the model, and to the inputs that affect the model.
 All three must be addressed for the model to be useful.''
+Despite many years of trying, obtaining valid estimates of uncertainty remains problematic \citep{Fu2025}.

-There have been recent technical advances \parencite{Pathak2022,Price2024,Bodnar2025}.
-Yet issues of coarse spatial scales, standardized output, equivocal reliability, and other issues remain largely unresolved \parencite{Ortega2022,Balaji2022,Chang2023,Zhang2025}.
-This paper uses Svalbard, Norway, as a test case to advance Arctic temperature forecasting while addressing these three limitations.
+There have been recent advances in climate and weather forecasting \citep{Pathak2022, Price2024, Bodnar2025}.
+Yet issues of coarse spatial scales, and equivocal uncertainty estimates remain largely unresolved \citep{Ortega2022, Balaji2022, Chang2023, Zhang2025}.
+In this paper, an approach is offered, as a complement to existing climate and weather forecasting, that aims to make some progress on both matters.

+Svalbard, Norway, is used as a testbed for which forecasts of Arctic temperatures are made.
 Temperatures are the focus because of legitimate concerns about a warming climate.

-The statistical methods used here are best viewed as a complement to techniques usually applied at larger spatial and temporal scales.
-Because these methods are more surgical, they can resolve finer spatial and temporal detail.
-One can obtain legitimate forecasts coupled with valid measures of forecasting uncertainty well suited for highly local and rapid adaptations to Arctic warming.
+The Svalbard data can resolve spatial detail precisely where the forecasts are most needed.
+Daily forecasts are constructed using quantile supervised learning, that can be seen as a a form of ``small AI.''
+There also are valid measures of forecasting uncertainty well suited for highly local and rapid adaptations to Arctic warming.